Long COVID is a real physical condition

 Most approaches focus on managing symptoms.
 And while this can be helpful for day-to-day coping, it doesn’t address why the body got stuck in the first place, so it doesn't provide a long-term solution.

-When the body is supported to come out of this high stress state, it can restore physiological balance that enables natural healing to take place.
+When the body is supported to come out of this high stress state, both physically and emotionally, it can restore balance that enables natural healing to take place.

 This is not achieved by pushing or forcing, but by helping the body to feel safe enough to reset calmly.